Himig Handog

-Himig Handog (Eng: A Musical Offering) is a multimedia songwriting and music video competition in the Philippines based in Quezon City.
-The competition is operated by ABS-CBN Corporation and the media conglomerate's music subsidiary Star Music.
+Himig Handog (Eng: Musical Offering) is a multimedia songwriting and music video competition in the Philippines based in Quezon City.
+The competition is operated by ABS-CBN Corporation and its music subsidiary Star Music.
 The contest ran from 2000 to 2003 and was later revived in 2013.
 The theme of the contest has been love songs since 2002.

 Since its revival, it is popularly regarded as "the country's premier songwriting contest" with Pinoy songwriters and composers submitting thousands of original compositions annually, and the country's top singers interpreting the songs in a live event.

 History

 Himig Handog was first established in 2000.
 To date, it only had held five competitions which were in 2000, 2001, 2002, 2003 and in 2013.
 Each year, the title and theme of the contest changes.
 In 2000, the contest was titled as Himig Handog sa Bayang Pilipino which was held on October 1.
 During the second, third and fourth contests' themes and titles were JAM: Makabagong Kabataan, Love Songs and Love Songs 2 respectively.

 From 2001 to 2003, only three songs were rewarded with varying amounts of financial incentives(cash prizes) depending on which entry came in first, second, and third.
 However, in 2013, the amount of incentives given were raised to five to make up a 'Top Five'.
 Other award categories were also introduced during this year.
 Also, it introduced a music video contest where participating tertiary institutions across the country were given the challenge of producing and directing the music videos for each song entry under a certain budget.